Prayag2003/pipeline-using-chans-in-go/readme.md

 3. **Concurrency Control**:
    - The program leverages Go's concurrency model to generate and process prime numbers concurrently.
 The number of goroutines used can be adjusted based on the available CPU cores (`runtime.NumCPU()`).

-## Execution

-Run the code via the Go compiler or an IDE to observe the generation of prime numbers and measure the time taken for execution.

 ## Notes